 a typical view of a medieval interior, taken from a real church for which the appropriate furnishings survive.

 grave markers etc., collected by Peter Fairweather

 Part of an excellent and growing site, by Peter Fairweather, writing under the name Churchmouse.

 He also has articles on cadaver tombs, and other ecclesiological matters.

 couple of early Syriac wall paintings.

-of St Ignatius at Seattle University
+Ignatius at Seattle University